Prenuptial Agreements

 • Both parties must make full disclosure of all their assets and liabilities.

-• You should consult with a lawyer to make sure both parties understand their rights and the implications of the agreement (This will count in your favour if you later want the court to enforce the agreement.)
+You should consult with a lawyer to ensure both parties understand their rights and the agreement’s implications (This will count in your favour if you later want the court to enforce the agreement.)
+A lawyer will also ensure that nothing in the agreement contradicts the LRA.

-In conclusion, nothing in Malaysian law makes a prenup illegal.
-It can be an effective tool to persuade the court to consider your wishes and intentions for the division of property if it does not contradict the LRA.
+• It can effectively persuade the court to consider your wishes and intentions for the property division if it is consistent with the LRA.

-An experienced lawyer can assist you in drafting a prenuptial agreement that captures your intentions and provides valuable evidence to the court when dealing with your divorce.
+• An experienced lawyer can assist you in drafting a prenuptial agreement that captures your intentions and provides valuable evidence to the court when dealing with your divorce.